-I was born in Harlow, Essex, as Julia Dockerill and grew up in Stansted with my Mum, Dad and two sisters.
-My Mum was a primary school teacher and now runs a small tuition business, while my Dad started his career at Unigate, managing a dairy in Chadwell Heath, and later ran SMEs and helped with family business turnarounds.
-I went to my local state primary and secondary schools, Bentfield Primary and Herts & Essex High, and later secured a place at Queens' College, University of Cambridge, to read Social and Political Sciences.
-After university I moved to East London, and in 2014 entered elected politics for the first time as a councillor in Tower Hamlets.
-It was the experience of corruption, electoral fraud and maladministration in the borough under former Mayor, Lutfur Rahman, that inspired me to stand.
-I sat on the council's strategic planning committee, deciding large-scale developments in urban regeneration areas across the East End and in Canary Wharf at a time when the borough was the fastest-growing region of the UK.
-I have also been Scrutiny Lead for Children’s Services, spearheading investigations on free schools and reform of the youth service after widespread allegations of misconduct.
+Julia was born in Harlow, Essex, as Julia Dockerill and grew up in Stansted Mountfitchet with her Mum, Dad and two sisters.
+Julia's Mum was a primary school teacher and now runs a small tuition business, while Julia's Dad started his career at Unigate, managing a dairy in Chadwell Heath, and later ran SMEs and helped with family business turnarounds.
+Julia got married in September 2017 to her British-Australian husband, who was born in El Salvador and works as an IT developer.
+Julia took his name of Lopez, and in October 2019, they were delighted to welcome their daughter into the world.

+Julia went to her local state primary and secondary schools, and later secured a place at Queens' College, University of Cambridge, to read Social and Political Sciences.
+After university Julia moved to East London, and in 2014 entered elected politics for the first time as a councillor in Tower Hamlets.
+It was the experience of corruption, electoral fraud and maladministration in the borough that inspired Julia to stand for elected office for the first time.
+She sat on the council's strategic planning committee, deciding large-scale developments in urban regeneration areas across the East End and in Canary Wharf at a time when the borough was the fastest-growing region of the UK.
+She was also Scrutiny Lead for Children’s Services, spearheading investigations on free schools and reform of youth services after widespread allegations of misconduct.